Military macaw

-The military macaw (Ara militaris) is a medium-sized macaw that gets its name from its predominantly green plumage resembling a military parade uniform.
-It is native to forests of Mexico and South America and though considered vulnerable in the wild, it is still commonly found in the pet trade industry.
+The military macaw (Ara militaris) is a medium- to large-sized macaw, named after its green and red plumage vaguely resembling a military uniform.
+It is native from west-central Mexico south through northern Argentina and Bolivia.
+While most wild populations are currently listed by the IUCN as vulnerable - and listed as endangered by Mexico - the species is still seen commonly in zoos and parks worldwide.
+The military macaw may be bred in captivity with relative ease, and is usually available through the pet trade.
+It is among the longest-lived one can own, requiring advanced knowledge, experience and confidence to keep them healthy, stimulated and thriving.

 Taxonomy

-The military macaw was formally described in 1766 by the Swedish naturalist Carl Linnaeus in the twelfth edition of his Systema Naturae.
-He placed it with all the other parrots in the genus Psittacus and coined the binomial name Psittacus militaris.
-Linnaeus did not specify a type locality but this was designated as Colombia in 1912.
-The military macaw is now one of ten parrots placed in the genus Ara which was erected in 1799 by the French naturalist Bernard Germain de Lacépède.
-The genus name is from ará meaning "macaw" in the Tupi language of Brazil.
-The word is an onomatopoeia based on the sound of their call.
-The specif epithet militaris is Latin meaning "military".
+The military macaw was formally described in 1766 by Swedish naturalist Carl Linnaeus in the 12 edition of his Systema Naturae, where he placed it within the genus Psittacus, coining the binomial name Psittacus militaris.
+Linnaeus did not specify a type locality, but it was designated as 'Colombia' in 1912.
+The military macaw is, now, one of ten species in the genus Ara, designated in 1799 by French naturalist Bernard Germain de Lacépède.
+The name Ara comes directly from the Tupi word ará ("macaw"), of the native Brazilian Tupi people.
+The word is also an onomatopoeia of the typically raucous vocalizations made by macaws.
+The specific epithet militaris is Latin meaning "military".